sebawita/articles/angular-web-and-mobile/angular-web-and-mobile.md

 Since the beginning of Angular, you could use [NativeScript](https://www.nativescript.org/) with Angular to build mobile apps.

 > NativeScript is an open source framework for building truly native mobile apps with JavaScript.
-It let's you use your existing Angular skills, and as a result you get a native UI & performance on iOS and Android.
+It lets you use your existing Angular skills, and as a result you get a native UI & performance on iOS and Android.

 However, when you needed to build **both** a web and a native mobile app, you had to create, develop and maintain two separate projects.
-Although this was getting the job done, it quickly became apparent that we could do better than that.
+Although this got the job done, it quickly became apparent that we could do better than that.

 ## The Dream of Code-Sharing

 This challenge led to a dream of a **Code-Sharing Project**.
 One that would allow you to keep the code for the web and mobile apps in one place.
 One that would allow us to share the business logic between web, iOS and Android, but still be flexible enough to include platform-specific code where necessary.

-With the dawn of **Schematics** and **ng add** we were presented by a whole new set of possibilities.
+With the dawn of **Schematics** and **ng add** we now had a whole new set of possibilities.

 To realise the Code-Sharing Dream the Angular and NativeScript teams teamed up to create [nativescript-schematics](https://github.com/nativescript/nativescript-schematics), a schematic that enables you to build both web and mobile apps from a single project.

 > Please note that **@nativescript/schematics** works with **@angular/cli 6.1.0** or newer.

 <!-- Should this stay here, move somewhere or delete completely-->
-We are looking here at a scenario where you can use the Angular CLI with the {N} Schematics to, either:
+We are looking at a scenario where you can use the Angular CLI with the {N} Schematics to, either:

  * create a new project with a code-sharing structure, or
  * convert an existing web project to a code-sharing structure.